bahim22/work/Docs2/AplusQues.md

 7. Light emitting diode and in-plane switching monitor tech have widest viewing angle w/ rich color & consistent backlighting
 8. enable device pairing to use hands-free for a smartphone to car
 9. Can connect a tone generator to an RJ-45 drop to locate the position of the cable on a patch panel
-10. check case for overheating and mobo for swollen capacitors if PC reboots at random intervals multiple times/day
+10. check case for overheating and mobo for swollen capacitors if computer reboots at random intervals multiple times/day
 11. check fuser if printer is smudging toner on the paper after printing
-12. PC may have incorrect drivers installed if print jobs are printed as garbled text
+12. computer may have incorrect drivers installed if print jobs are printed as garbled text
 13. Startup tab in Task Mngr utility shows proc. init at startup (earlier W -v used MSConfig)
 14. disk cleanup utility deletes temp fi from HDD
 15. WinRE helps recover a sys that won't boot.
 It auto starts but manual start via Windows Recovery settings in Advanced startup menu